Task Parallel Library : 1 of n

 In the next article we will be looking at continuations, so please just relax until then.

-So in this example we simply create a List<int>
+So in this example we simply create a List<int> that are set as a DataSource

-, see no check access code at all, TPL does it for us.
+for a ListBox, see no check access code at all, TPL does it for us.

 private void btnDoIt_Click(object sender, EventArgs e)